nitinmudgal2008/HackerRank-Automation-using-Puppeteer/README.md

 # HackerRank-Automation-using-Puppeteer
-Automating things using Web development tools
+Automating things using Web development tools like Nodejs.